lauraalexandria/movie_recommendation_chat/README.md

 ```

 And change the default values to your needs:
-1. The Kaggle credentials can be view in "Settings" > Down until "API" > "Create New API Token" and the file kaggle.json will be downloaded with the credentials;
+1. The Kaggle credentials can be view in "Settings" > Down until "API" > "Create New API Token" and the file kaggle.json will be downloaded with the credentials; TROCAR POR OMDB CREDENTIALS
 1. The OpenAI credentials can be view in https://platform.openai.com/, after create an account, search for "API Keys";

 ### Build Dockers

 Ou seja, tenho que adicionar no docker